ianthetechie/digital-garden/content/working-with-arrow-and-duckdb-in-rust.md

 ### That analytical thing...

 And now for the final buzzword in DuckDB's marketing: analytical.
-DuckDB frquently describes itself as optimized for OLAP (OnLine Analytical Processing) workloads.
+DuckDB frequently describes itself as optimized for OLAP (OnLine Analytical Processing) workloads.
 This is contrasted with OLTP (OnLine Transaction Processing).
 [Wikipedia](https://en.wikipedia.org/wiki/Online_analytical_processing) will tell you some differences in a lot of sweepingly broad terms, like being used for "business reporting" and read operations